Looking for a thorough review on the UNIQLO Blocktech parka? Here are all of our honest opinions on one of UNIQLO’s most popular travel items.

-- Seasonal – After 9 months in New Zealand, we can say that we wore this jacket almost every day, all year round.
+- Versatile – After 9 months in New Zealand, we can say that we wore this jacket almost every day, all year round.
 With the exception of the coldest days (below 8°C) where we switched to our winter down jackets.
 We got away with wearing our jackets on our ski trip in Queenstown on a sunny day, too!

 - That price tag!!

 - It doesn’t actually keep you warm on a cold day.
-You need to layer up with a hoodie or knit sweater.
+You need to layer up underneath with a hoodie or knit sweater.

 - Depending on what color you get, it can be high maintenance to maintain the lighter colors (i.e. they get dirty easily but are just as easy to wash).

 - After having this jacket (and using it almost daily) for 9 months, we’ve noticed some slight bobbling and slight flaking of the lining (around the hood and sleeves).

 - Not so durable – This jacket will definitely not last your lifetime.
 The plastic lining at the seams of the arms, hood, armpits, will eventually start flaking off (around 5 years).
 Logically, this could become an issue when it rains.